-The University grants the following Graduate degrees: Master of Business Administration (MBA), Master of Education (M.Ed.), Master of Nursing (MSN), Master of Science in Strategic Leadership (MSL) and Master of Arts in Theology and Apologetics (MTA).
+The University grants the following Graduate degrees: Master of Business Administration (MBA), Master of Education (M.Ed.), Master of Nursing (MSN), and Master of Science in Strategic Leadership (MSL).

 Enrollment

 More than 1200 students from across the United States and around the world are currently enrolled.